Why Aviation KPIs Lagging and Leading Indicators Are Important

 - Training management system, etc.

 These stand-alone point solutions may be great for their singular purpose, but a well-designed SMS database satisfies all SMS documentation requirements in a single system.
-This configuration allows superior data mining opportunities and reduce your SMS' complexity.
+This configuration allows superior data mining opportunities and reduces your SMS' complexity.